 - They will need assistance to make them feel safe and to help them understand the experience.

 Preschool age children can be seriously affected by trauma, just like older children and adults.
-Life-threatening events such as car accidents, bushfires, sudden illness, traumatic death in the family, crime, abuse or violence can cause trauma.
-A preschooler’s language is still developing, so it is important to look for other clues in their behaviour and the way they play to understand if the trauma has had an effect.
+Life-threatening events such as car accidents, , sudden illness, traumatic death in the family, crime, abuse or violence in the community can cause trauma.
+A preschooler’s language is still developing, and they may not have the words to communicate what they feel, so it is important to look for other clues in their behaviour and the way they play to understand if the trauma has had an effect.

 Preschoolers know when things are not right

 Preschoolers do not understand what has gone wrong but are very sensitive to things not being right.
-A child’s response to a distressing or frightening experience will depend on a wide range of factors including their age, stage of development and personality, as well as the impact of the crisis on their parents, primary carers or significant others.
+A child’s response to a distressing or frightening experience will depend on their age, stage of development and personality, as well as the impact of the crisis on their parents, primary carers or significant others.
 Your child may not react in the ways you expect.

 Children’s responses to trauma can vary, but common reactions include:

-- New problems with basic skills like sleeping, eating, going to the toilet or paying attention – it may seem like they’ve slipped back (regressed) and got younger.
+- new problems with basic skills like , eating, going to the toilet or paying attention – it may seem like they’ve slipped back (regressed) and got younger

-- More physical complaints for which no cause can be found, such as tummy ache or headache, being tired and other problems.
+- more physical complaints for which no cause can be found, such as tummy ache or , being tired and other problems

 - Seek, accept and increase support for yourself to manage your own shock and emotional responses.